OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 9. Press **Save**.

-Your flow is now ready.
-It will start any time you receive an email through Outlook.
+Your flow is now enabled.
+It will automatically run your script each time you receive an email through Outlook.

-## View the script in Power Automate
+## Manage the script in Power Automate

 1. From the main Power Automate page, select **My flows**.